 Visitation Safety Measures

-To continue providing the safest care environment, we have temporarily updated our visitor policy as of July 7, 2022.
+To continue providing the safest care environment, while addressing the supportive needs of our patients, we have updated our visitor policy as of October 5, 2022.

 Hospital Inpatient Areas:

 - Pediatrics: Two parents/guardians allowed in all areas, provided space is sufficient to achieve compliance with social distancing.

 - Obstetrics: 2 support people during labor/delivery and postpartum stay.
 These should be the same 2 individuals for the duration of the patient’s stay unless specific arrangements have been made with the care team.